BY Priya Singh | August 10, 2020

 GC-MS is one of the most commonly used techniques for the identification and quantitation of forensic drug samples.
 As a “hyphenated” technique, it combines the separation power of a GC with analyte specific of a spectroscopic technique, providing highly specific spectral data on individual compounds in a complex mixture of compounds often without prior separation.
 This technique is mostly applied for identification of BZDs in biological matrices.
 GC-MS technique relies on detection of specific high mass ions of the substance that is to be analyzed and then to search for the specific ions obtained comparison with the reference library is performed.
 Also, GC poses a number of thermo ability problems with most of the BZDs.

-The widespread use of this class of drugs has occasionally raised concern about recreational benzodiazepine abuse.
+The widespread use of this class of drugs has occasionally raised concerns about recreational benzodiazepine abuse.

 Schmitz, Allison.
 “Benzodiazepine use, misuse, and abuse: A review.”
 The mental health clinician vol. 6,3 120-126.
 6 May.
 2016, doi:10.9740/mhc.2016.05.120